In our industry, this topic arises a lot!

 This high pressure allows vacuums to pick up heavier particles – those that settle on various surfaces – and convey them to the collection receptacle.

-A dust collector on the other hand, with its low pressure, is designed to capture airborne particles using large airflows, but will not pick up the heavier particles.
+A professional dust collector on the other hand, with its low pressure, is designed to capture airborne particles using large airflows, but will not pick up the heavier particles.

 Housekeeping debris is vacuumed from floors, walls, around equipment, and from bulk piles under conveyors and transfer points.
 Generally, a vacuum system picks up dust via an operator tool such as a dusting brush.
 It then transports it through a small diameter hose to the air/material receiver separator.